spatie/laravel-disable-floc/README.md

 ## Usage

-The package contains a middleware that adds a header that will disable floc.

-The middleware will be automatically registered in the `web` group, so typically you don't need to do any manual work to make the package work.
+The package will automatically register the `DisableFloc` middleware in the web group.
+The middleware will add a header to disable floc to all responses that have no `Permissions-Policy` header.

 ## Testing